stakater/til/openshift/openshift-cluster-testing.md

 $ cat /proc/sys/net/ipv4/tcp_tw_recycle  # default value is 0
 ```

-* To change the value of these variables:

 * Increase the limit of open files so that we don't hit the `too many open files issue`.
 This issue is caused when a process tries to open too many files

 ```bash